 In the summer of 2018, I had the pleasure to work as a Product Design intern for Microsoft at the New England Research and Development Center (NERD) in Cambridge, MA.
 I was part of the Microsoft Garage, an intensive program that pushes interns to complete a product from start to finish in the span of twelve weeks.
 During my time at the Garage, I teamed up with seven other interns to collaborate on two different products.

 Working alongside with the Microsoft’s Ink team from Redmond, our team, Inktelligence, has a total of eight members.
 Inktelligence consists of one program manager, one data scientist, one product designer, and five software engineers.
 The best part is that we are all current students from different schools across the country.
 Meet my team!

 Due to the Non-Disclosure Agreement, I cannot release any information until the product is officially shipped on the store.
-Come back later this year!

 Due to the Non-Disclosure Agreement, I cannot release any information regarding the project.
 Come back later!

 “I can’t believe I lost my voice at a Pitbull’s concert!”

 Our first day of work was on June 4th, the day after Microsoft announced the its acquisition of Github.
 The amount of Github jokes I heard on the first day almost made me quit, but I’m glad I pulled through.
 Here’s how I spent the most amazing 12 weeks during the summer of 2018 at Microsoft!